mjendrusch/salad/README.md

 - [salad datasets and training](#salad-datasets-and-training)

 # Roadmap
-While the models and code provided here are functional and reflect the state of salad we used for our [manuscript](TODO), we realize that ther is a lot of room for improvement.
+While the models and code provided here are functional and reflect the state of salad we used for our [manuscript](TODO), we realize that there is a lot of room for improvement.
 As it stands, salad is not as user-friendly as it probably could be and the set of its features is neither a strict superset nor a strict subset of the features provided by other methods for protein structure generation.
 With this in mind, we provide a roadmap of improvements and features we would like to implement over the following months to make salad as good of a protein design tool as we can.

 ## quality of life improvements
 - [ ] provide Colab notebooks